-The correct fuel grade for your vehicle is given on a sticker on the inside of the fuel tank flap. where further notes on fuel can be found.
+The correct fuel grade for your vehicle is given on a sticker on the inside of the fuel tank flap.
+Further notes on fuel can be found.

-• Fuel is highly inflammable and can cause serious burns and other injuries.

-- Never smoke or use any naked flame when filling the fuel tank of the vehicle, or a spare fuel canister, with fuel.
+- Fuel is highly inflammable and can cause serious burns and other injuries. - Never smoke or use any naked flame when filling the fuel tank of the vehicle, or a spare fuel canister, with fuel.
 This is an explosion hazard. - Follow legal requirements for the use of spare fuel canisters. - For safety reasons we do not recommend carrying a spare fuel canister in the vehicle.
-The canister could be damaged in an accident and leak. - If, in exceptional circumstances, you have to carry a spare fuel canister, please observe the following points: - Never fill the spare fuel canister inside the vehicle or on it.
+The canister could be damaged in an accident and leak. - If, in exceptional circumstances, you have to carry a spare fuel canister, please observe the following points:

+- Never fill the spare fuel canister inside the vehicle or on it.
 An electrostatic charge could build up during filling, causing the fuel fumes to ignite.
 This may be fatally explosive.
-Always place the canister on the ground to fill it.

-WARNING (continued)

-- Insert the fuel nozzle into the mouth of the canister as far as possible.

-If the spare fuel canister is made of metal, the filling nozzle must be in contact with the canister during filling.
-This helps prevent an electrostatic charge building up.

-- Never spill fuel in the vehicle or in the luggage compartment.
+Always place the canister on the ground to fill it. - Insert the fuel nozzle into the mouth of the canister as far as possible. - If the spare fuel canister is made of metal, the filling nozzle must be in contact with the canister during filling.
+This helps prevent an electrostatic charge building up. - Never spill fuel in the vehicle or in the luggage compartment.
 Fuel vapours are explosive.
 Danger of death.